 - Deviations (abnormal amounts) of ankle supination or dorsiflexion are usually used to describe form and postural problems that cause common running injuries when the foot strikes the ground.
-These can include injuries like: plantar fasciitis or shin splints, runner’s knee, heel spurs, and Achilles tendon pains, among others.
+These can include injuries like plantar fasciitis, shin splints, runner’s knee, heel spurs and Achilles tendon pains, among others.

 - While supination describes the outward rolling motion of the foot, dorsiflexion describes the bending backward of the foot.
-Dorsiflexion decreases the angle between the foot and the ankle; in other words it means the toes are lifting up and away from the ground, toward the ankle/body.
-(6)
+Dorsiflexion decreases the angle between the foot and the ankle.
+In other words it means the toes are lifting up and away from the ground, toward the ankle/body.

 - Proper dorsiflexion is also needed to bring the knees over the ankles, such as when bending over, squatting or jumping forward.